AlecAivazis/survey/README.md

 survey.AskOne(prompt, &color, survey.WithValidator(survey.Required))

 // or define a default for every entry in a list of questions
-// the answer will get copied into the matching field of the struct. see above for an example survey.Ask([]*survey.Question{prompt}, &answers, survey.WithValidator(survey.Required))
+// the answer will get copied into the matching field of the struct as shown above survey.Ask(questions, &answers, survey.WithValidator(survey.Required))
 ```

 ## Prompts